Discover the art scene at WashU.

 Department of Music

-The Department of Music advocates a lively and exciting musical environment on campus.
-The department provides opportunities for WashU students to enrich their education through studying music.
+The Department of Music fosters a lively and exciting musical environment on campus, providing students with opportunities for WashU students to enrich their education through studying music.
 Each semester, the department offers an extensive season of performances by WashU’s own soloists, ensembles, and symphony, as well as nationally and internationally known musicians.
 The department also partners with the St. Louis Symphony Orchestra for feature performances throughout the year.

 A Cappella